International Olive Council: IOC Chair

 The Council of Members elects a chairperson who serves a one-year term of office, which is rotated among the IOC Members.
 The chairperson plays a vital part in the life of the Organisation and carries out many duties, most importantly presiding over meetings and sessions and representing the IOC legally.

 A vice-chair is also elected each year and succeeds to the chair the following year.

-Jordan presides the IOC in 2022 following Georgia in 2020-2021.
+Since January 2025, the IOC is chaired by Libya, represented by Walid B. D. Abuabdalla, Ambassador of Libya to Spain.